AliSafari-IT/changelog-timeline/README.md

 ## Demo App

-See `packages/changelog-timeline/changelog-demo` for a full working example with:
+See `changelog-demo` in this repository for a full working example with:

 - Sample data
 - All features demonstrated